MrYo531/music-bot/README.md

 Here is a list of what still needs to be implemented and improved:

+* Fast forward and rewind command
 * Support playlists (YT and SC)
 * Test that it works on multiple servers simultaneously
 * Download music faster?
-Try running on cloud server with fast internet
+Try hosting on AWS with a fast internet connection
+* Support on Linux/Mac OS (reconfirm installation instructions are accurate and that code runs)
 * Try running publicly, allowing anyone to invite the bot.
-* Support on Linux/Mac OS (reconfirm installation instructions are accurate)
-* Fast forward and rewind command

 ## Commands